On 1 June 2018, the European Commission presented the legislative proposals on the common agricultural policy (CAP) beyond 2020.

 - encouraging new generations of farmers to join the profession, such as the mentoring of young farmers by more experienced ones, improving knowledge transfer from one generation to the next or developing succession plans

 - encouraging EU countries to do more at national level, for example through more flexible rules on taxation and inheritance, to improve access to land for young farmers

 - tougher requirements for farmers to meet expectations on food and health, such as linking financial support more closely to compliance with rules on reducing pesticide use, encouraging a reduction in the use of antibiotics, etc

 Knowledge and innovation are essential for a smart, resilient and sustainable agricultural sector.
 The CAP of the future will both encourage increased investment in research and innovation and enable farmers and rural communities to benefit from it.
 A specific budget of €10 billion from the Horizon Europe programme will be set aside for research and innovation in food, agriculture, rural development and the bioeconomy.
 The agricultural European Innovation Partnership (EIP-AGRI) will continue to pool funding sources from Horizon Europe and rural development to foster competitive and sustainable farming and forestry.

 A new way of working

 The European Commission launched a public consultation on modernising and simplifying the common agricultural policy.
-The findings of the consultation voiced consensus in keeping a strong common agricultural policy at European Union level, the value added of having a common agricultural policy, challenges ahead (fair standard of living for farmers, environment and climate change) and a need for a simpler and more effective policy.
+The findings of the consultation voiced consensus in keeping a strong common agricultural policy at European Union level to address challenges ahead (fair standard of living for farmers, environment and climate change), and a need for a simpler and more effective policy.